Behind the Mask (album): Release

 The band consulted with Warner Bros. when determining which song to release as the first single from Behind the Mask.
 The record label suggested "Skies the Limit" as the first single, but the rest of the band recommended two different songs; with the exception of Vito, who wanted "Love Is Dangerous" to be lifted as the album's first single, the band favoured "Save Me", which was ultimately selected as the album's first single.
-"Skies the Limit" was later lifted as the album's second single, which received an accompanying music video along with "Save Me".
+"Skies the Limit" was later lifted as the album's second single and received an accompanying music video, along with "Save Me".
 Vito said that Warner Bros. was "only interested in the songs that Stevie and Chris brought to the table" and felt that the record label did not want to release either his or Burnette's songs as singles.

-In a 2022 interview with Rolling Stone, Burnette commented that he was disappointed that Behind the Mask did not achieve the same amount of success as the band's previous albums and that he "just wanted to have hits and be loved by the masses like they were."
+In a 2022 interview with Rolling Stone, Burnette commented that he was disappointed that Behind the Mask did not achieve the same level of success as the band's previous albums and that he "just wanted to have hits and be loved by the masses like they were."
 Vito reflected that "there were so many great things about the whole unit, but we didn't have a super-duper hit like they had on Tango in the Night."
-Buckingham felt that the album adhered to closely to the band's previous work, saying "it seemed as though they were trying to sort of pick up the ball from where I left it instead of trying to wipe the slate clean."
+Buckingham felt that the album adhered too closely to the band's previous work, saying "it seemed as though they were trying to sort of pick up the ball from where I left it instead of trying to wipe the slate clean."

 Critical reception

 The album received mixed to negative reviews.
-Entertainment Weekly called the album "pretty bland" and likened it to a "an anthology of miscellaneous solo projects."
+Entertainment Weekly called the album "pretty bland" and likened it to an "anthology of miscellaneous solo projects."
 AllMusic retrospectively gave the album 1.5/5 stars, their lowest rating of any Fleetwood Mac album, calling Buckingham's departure "a severe blow" for the band and saying that "the songs are among the least inspired the band ever recorded."

 Other critics, however, praised the new line-up.
 The Los Angeles Times gave the album 3.5/5 stars, commenting that "[w]ithout Buckingham's obsessively unique vision, the group has embraced an all-for-one, one-for-all attitude for what sounds like the most truly group effort since Rumours, or perhaps even since 1972's Bare Trees."
 Billboard thought that the lineup marked a return to the blues-oriented music from when Peter Green was a member of the band.
 They also felt that the inclusion of Burnette and Vito prompted Nicks and Christine McVie to contribute their "strongest performances and material in recent years."
 Rolling Stone rated it as 4/5 stars, claiming that "the addition of Rick Vito and Billy Burnette is the best thing to ever happen to Fleetwood Mac" and that "[n]ot since Rumours has Fleetwood Mac recorded pain so unwaveringly and sounded this together."